Real Name, Fake Interview Request: How to Spot Job Scams That Look Legit

 If You Fell For It - You're Not Alone

+These scams are targeting job seekers who are hopeful, stressed, financially strained, and often under-slept.
+That means nearly everyone in the middle of a long search.
 When my clients forward me these messages and emails, it's because they suspect something is wrong.
 And they are right.
 Scammers are getting more manipulative and strategic in their tactics.
 They're exploiting the vulnerability that comes with job hunting - the desire to find that "dream job" and move your career forward.

 Protect Yourself and Others